shenxiaolong-code/MiniMPL/README.md

 2. provide C++ objects of basic services (thread, sync, and communication) for application development.

 This lib begins from VS2008, all template codes needn't C++11 compiler support. initial in vs2008 :
--  use MiniMPL::ParamPackage implement the variant template.
+-  use MiniMPL::ParamPackage implements the variant template.
 -  use MiniMPL::CGetType::xxx to implement decltype of C++11 from multiple input types.

 Now I might need to discard full VS2008 support because the C++11 compiler provides more simply&powerful features.